Apr. 08, 2019

 Maybe you’re one of those women who just has to match her bra and underwear: beige with beige, black with black, lace with lace.
-Or perhaps you let your underwear drawer surprise you, diving in right in to see what quirky pairings fate offers up.
+Or perhaps you let your underwear drawer surprise you, diving right in to see what quirky pairings fate offers up.

 Match like a boss

-“For some women, not wearing a matching set ruins their day—even though no one can see it,” says fashion psychologist Dawnn Karen, founder of the Fashion Psychology Institute and a professor at the Fashion Institute of Technology in New York City.
+“For some women, not wearing a matching underwear set ruins their day—even though no one can see it,” says fashion psychologist Dawnn Karen, founder of the Fashion Psychology Institute and a professor at the Fashion Institute of Technology in New York City.
 “That indicates a somewhat controlled, particular, and perfectionist personality.” [note: Fashion Psychology is the study of how color, style, shape, and image affect human behavior, while addressing cultural norms and sensitivities.]

 “Women who feel strongly about matching are likely to be bosses or leaders,” she adds.